 - a notice of caution is given to the child.

-The Youth Justice Act also does not describe when and for what offences a conference would be appropriate.
-A police officer may refer an offence for a conference if the child admits committing the offence and the police officer considers:
+The Youth Justice Act also does not describe when and for what offences a restorative justice process would be appropriate.
+A police officer may refer an offence for a restorative justice process if the child admits committing the offence and the police officer considers:

 - a caution is inappropriate

-- a conference would be more appropriate than prosecution
+- a restorative justice process would be more appropriate than prosecution

 - a convenor will be available for the conference (s 22 Youth Justice Act)